tomthe/socsim/docs/README.md

     `output_file resultspop`
     Indicates where Socsim should write output files.
 Just as with
-    <span class="upright">`  `</span> directive, Socsim expects the
+    <span class="upright">`input_file`</span> directive, Socsim expects
-    argument to be a file stem, from which Socsim can construct a complete path by simply appending a suffix.
+    the argument to be a file stem, from which Socsim can construct a complete path by simply appending a suffix.
 By default, the population and marriages files are only written at the end of the final segment and are called `output-file-stem`.opop and `output-file-stem`.omar.
 However, The
-    <span class="upright">`  `</span> directive below causes these files
+    <span class="upright">`write_output`</span> directive below causes
-    to be written at the end of a segment and modifies naming conventions to avoid overwriting.
+    these files to be written at the end of a segment and modifies naming conventions to avoid overwriting.

 4.